• Happy Boxing Day! 🎁📦💰

 There was a few trips where the winds would really play havoc with running rapids as they blasted you while running them really messing up your line!
 Or the flat water where the little swirl left by your paddle was only an inch behind you with every stroke leaving you thinking I'm never gonna make it home!

-I think any of us who have tripped have had the wind as our foe. heck, I just can't understand how the wind just, regardless of which way you turn, knows to blow in your face!
+I think any of us who have tripped have had the wind as our foe.
+Hell, I just can't understand how the wind just, regardless of which way you turn, knows to blow in your face!

 dougd